Nimo

 Add electrons last to balance overall charge.

-In alkaline conditions, convert H+ to H2O using OH- and then cancel H2O.
+In alkaline conditions, convert H+ to H2O using OH- and cancel H2O.

 Split only soluble ionic species when writing full ionic equations.